cicsdev/cics-bundle-scripts/validatecicsbundle/README.md

 ## Examples

-For CICS bundle catalog.example.service validate that all *.urimap files contain an attribute 'name' with a value that starts with the characters EX.
+For the CICS bundle catalog.example.service validate that all *.urimap files contain an attribute name with a value that starts with the characters EX.

     `validatecicsbundle -f "*.urimap" -x "string(//@name)" -e "^EX" -v catalog.example.service`

-For CICS bundle catalog.example.service validate the rules specified in file rules.txt.
+For CICS bundle catalog.example.service, validate the rules specified in file rules.txt.

     `validatecicsbundle -r rules.txt -v catalog.example.service`

 Example rules.txt file.